q-a-z/gl-ar300m-wifipineapple/README.md

 	 change this>>>>>>>return 'nano';
 }
 ```
-8. connect to internet and update modules
+8. connect to internet

+bugs:
+LAN and WAN interfaces are misplaced
+to install ettercap - run from terminal: opkg install ettercap --no-depends